latj/Azure-ArcVM-ESU/README.md

 ```

 * Post-deploy :
-You need to give the Managed Identity (System-managed) for the Automation Account.
+You need to give the Managed Identity (System-managed) for the Automation Account, on the Azure Arc resources.